 A large yard might mean that the company upgrades its fees from charging by the square foot to charging by the acre.
 If you have an expansive landscape and obstacles like flower beds or sidewalks in the way, they might shift to charging an hourly rate.

 Charging by the hour means the service will take care to tend to every aspect of your lawn.
-They’ll mow the grass, taking care to not bump or damage any benches, furniture, playground equipment, or flower beds in the yard.
+They’ll mow the grass, taking care not to bump or damage any benches, furniture, playground equipment, or flower beds in the yard.
 They’ll edge around any sidewalks or borders so the grass won’t grow over them.

 Some companies will send out multiple workers for properties that are large enough to charge by the hour.
 You might worry about paying more for extra manpower, but the costs even out since they get the work done quickly.

-The grass type impacts the cost of lawn care services because some are much easier to manage.
+The grass type impacts the monthly landscaping cost of lawn care services because some are much easier to manage.
 However, it’s not uncommon for a property that looks like it has a yard of grass to actually be overrun with weeds.
 In this case, the company might treat the grass for weeds before they get to their regular maintenance.

 The type of grass also influences how quickly it grows.
 Warm-season grasses, like Bermuda grass, grow quickly in hot weather.
 Unless you want your yard to look overgrown, you’ll likely want your lawn care service to come out every week to tame this rapid-growing grass.

 This grass is common in southern climates, so you’ll need more service during late spring and summer.
 However, you won’t need consistent mowing when the grass goes dormant in the fall.
 The ebb and flow of necessary services let the costs even out over the year.